Burnout Risk Index

 Just because you’re at work, doesn’t mean you’re doing your best work.
 Leanne explains that “presenteeism is insidious; someone might appear to be productive and dedicated, but their productivity levels are diminishing.”

 Again, this is reflected in the data.
-Of those reporting work-induced:
+Of those reporting work-induced stress, anxiety, or depression:

 4. Staff morale and quiet quitting